Climate Pledge Arena: Redevelopment into Climate Pledge Arena, arrival of the Kraken

 Climate Pledge Arena was opened to the public on October 19, 2021, by a Foo Fighters and Death Cab for Cutie concert for local charities.
 The first scheduled event, a sold-out Coldplay concert, took place three days later on the 22nd.
 The first sports event at the renovated arena, a Seattle Kraken regular season game, took place on October 23 against the Vancouver Canucks.
 Kraken defenseman Vince Dunn scored the first NHL goal in the arena and the game ended in a 4–2 Kraken loss to the Canucks.
 The first Kraken win at the arena was on October 26, a 5–1 victory against the Montreal Canadiens.

 On May 6, 2022, the Seattle Storm played their first game at the redeveloped arena against the Minnesota Lynx, winning 97–74.
-For the first two months of the 2022–23 AHL season, Climate Pledge Arena hosted the Coachella Valley Firebirds, the American Hockey League affiliate of the Kraken, until their arena, Acrisure Arena in Palm Springs opened on December 14, 2022; the Firebirds' first game at the new arena came four days later.
+On October 23, 2023, Climate Pledge Arena hosted the Coachella Valley Firebirds, the American Hockey League affiliate of the Kraken, as part of four of their Seattle arena games while waiting for the construction of their arena.

 On January 5, 2025, the first Professional Women's Hockey League (PWHL) game in Seattle was played at the arena between the Montreal Victoire and the Boston Fleet.
 Boston won 3–2 with 12,608 spectators in attendance.
-The PWHL awarded an expansion team named Seattle Torrent, for the 2025–26 season.
+The PWHL awarded an expansion team named the Seattle Torrent, for the 2025–26 season.
+The Torrent played their first regular season game in the arena on November 28, 2025, in a 3–0 loss to the Minnesota Frost.
+The game set a record for the highest-attended women's hockey game in the United States, with 16,014 fans at the game.

 Sporting events

 Mixed martial arts

 The arena has held several UFC events throughout its history, beginning with UFC Fight Night: Nogueira vs. Davis on March 26, 2011.
 The promotion returned to the arena on December 8, 2012, for UFC on Fox: Henderson vs. Diaz.
 The UFC returned on July 27, 2013, for UFC on Fox: Johnson vs. Moraga.
 The UFC returned to the arena after twelve years on February 22, 2025, for UFC Fight Night: Cejudo vs. Song.
+The promotion returned to the arena on March 28, 2026 for UFC Fight Night: Adesanya vs. Pyfer.